Avoid the Witching Hour – Ideas for Families

 Plan an Activity.
 Or Don’t…

 Let go of the notion that you have to do *something* with the kids.
-If you manage a calm evening between clean up, making dinner and getting to bed you will probably notice many more small opportunities for connection that if you’re rushing and trying to jam in too many things.
-When you are able to slow down you are able to let the kids help you – maybe teach them something they can do to help in the evenings.
-When you slow down you have more time to start a conversation.
+If you manage a calm evening between cleaning up, making dinner, and getting to bed you will probably notice many more small opportunities for connection than if you’re rushing and trying to jam in too many things.

 Breanne: Go slow!
 Sometimes I find myself rushing and being dismissive to the kids in the evening- just trying to get them fed and in bed.
 By the time they are asleep and I can think again, I feel terrible for not respecting and enjoying them.